infovpcs/odoo18_mcp_project/README.md

 ## Recent Improvements and Fixes

+### Advanced Natural Language Search

+We've implemented a powerful advanced search functionality that can handle complex natural language queries across multiple Odoo models:

+1. **Natural Language Query Parsing**: The system can parse natural language queries like "List all unpaid bills with respect of vendor details" or "List all project tasks according to their deadline date" and convert them into appropriate Odoo domain filters.

+2. **Multi-Model Query Support**: The advanced search can handle queries that span multiple related models, such as "List all sales orders under the customer's name, Gemini Furniture" or "List out all Project tasks for project name Research & Development".

+3. **Relationship Handling**: The system automatically identifies relationships between models (one2many, many2one, many2many) and traverses these relationships to provide comprehensive results.

+4. **Query Components**:
+   - **QueryParser**: Parses natural language queries into model names, domain filters, and fields to display
+   - **RelationshipHandler**: Identifies and handles relationships between models
+   - **AdvancedSearch**: Executes searches and formats results in a user-friendly way

+5. **MCP Integration**: The advanced search functionality is fully integrated with the MCP server, providing a new `advanced_search` tool and `advanced_search_prompt` for Claude Desktop.

+6. **Comprehensive Testing**: We've created a test script (`test_advanced_search.py`) to verify the functionality works correctly with various query types.

+7. **Field Mapping**: The system includes mappings for common fields across different models, making it easier to search for related information.

+8. **Result Formatting**: Search results are formatted in a user-friendly way, with tables for single-model results and structured output for multi-model results.

 ### Export/Import Functionality

 We've implemented robust export and import functionality for Odoo models, with special attention to handling complex models like account.move (invoices):